 - Receive Offers And Negotiate Terms Of The Sale – Once we get an offer on your listing, we will communicate the details and facilitate negotiations for you.
 After terms are finalized, we’ll write the contracts and collect all signatures through our e-signature software.

-- Navigate DVC’s Right Of First Refusal (ROFR) – Once contracts are signed, the documents are sent to DVC to undergo the Right of First Refusal, known more commonly as ROFR.
-DVC has the right to step in as a buyer and purchase your DVC timeshare back if they accept all the terms of the sale.
+- Navigate DVC’s Right Of First Refusal (ROFR) – Once contracts are signed, the documents are sent to DVC to undergo the Right of First Refusal, or ROFR.
+DVC can step in as a buyer and purchase your timeshare back if they accept the terms of the sale.
 If DVC waives the ROFR, the sale continues between the original parties.
 Typically it takes roughly 30-45 days to review the contracts.